 The University of North Alabama Foundation exists to assist the University.
 Due to the nature of this relationship, there are numerous transactions between the two entities and their representatives for program services, instruction, and scholarship purposes.
-During the year ended September 30, 2020, the Foundation expensed \$2,562,159 in support of the University's programs and scholarships.
-At September 30, 2020, pledge receivables from University Board of Trustees/Foundation Board of Directors and Alumni Association were \$396,375 and \$12,917, respectively.
-The Foundation has payables to the University of \$376,804.
+During the years ended September 30, 2021 and 2020, the Foundation expensed \$2,230,446 and \$2,562,159, respectively, in support of the University's programs and scholarships.

+At September 30, 2021, pledge receivables from University Board of Trustees/Foundation Board of Directors and Alumni Association were \$195,828 and \$12,917, respectively.